RandyKdev/learning-web-design/Frontend Mentor/3 Column Preview Card/README.md

 ### What I learned

 - Using Outlines instead of Borders because outlines don't contribute or disturb the flow of the document.
 Its only for visual effects and does not affect the size of the element.
+- Using box shadows instead of Outlines so as to get the rounded nature of the buttons as outlines couldn't be rounded
 - Using the css style, `overflow: hidden;` in cases where the parent's border radius should affect all children

 ### Continued development